The name Boaz in the Bible

 The name Boaz occurs twice in the Bible:

-The law that Jones refers to is commonly known as Levirate Law (from the Latin word levir, meaning brother-in-law, or so says the Oxford Companion to the Bible), and is recorded in Deuteronomy 25:5-10.
+The law that Jones refers to is commonly known as levirate law (from the Latin word levir, meaning brother-in-law), and is recorded in Deuteronomy 25:5-10.
 According to this law, Boaz and Ruth's first son was supposed to be named Mahlon, after Ruth's first husband (Deuteronomy 26:6; Ruth 4:10) but the neighbors call him Obed and that name sticks.

-The single word does not exist in Hebrew and the name Boaz can only be a compound.
-Most Bible scholars go with the common Hebrew preposition (be), in, at or by; and the Hebrew verb (azaz), be strong.
-This verb yield derivatives (az a and oz), both meaning strength.
+The single word בעז does not exist in Hebrew and the name Boaz can only be explained as a compound.
+Most Bible scholars go with the common Hebrew preposition ב (be), in, at or by; and the Hebrew verb עזז ('azaz), to be strong:

 The name Boaz literally means By Strength, and it seems to celebrate man's personal vigor.
 Personal strength may truly be a gift, but it, like anything else, should not be revered too much and certainly not held responsible for anything that was achieved by God.
 Whether Solomon named one of his pillars after his great-great-grandfather or that this is coincidence can not be determined.

 NOBSE Study Bible Name List simply reads Strength.
 Jones' Dictionary of Old Testament Proper Names does not ignore the letter beth and reads In Him (i.e. the Lord) Is Strength, but this connection to the Lord is somewhat forged.